ramtinJ95/Mywiki/Module 2: Boolean Arithmetic and the ALU.md

 complement.
 Which we can also see is correct when we take 16 - 7 = 9 and 1001 is
 the same as 9.
 So we can be sure that this shortcut so to say works.

+This shortcut way of converting number to their negative version is what I will implement in the hardware emulator since its so easy to do.
+One needs only to use a not gate and thats it.